chatwork/charts/docker-registry/README.md

-This chart was copied from [helm/charts](https://github.com/helm/charts/tree/master/incubator/raw) because it is no longer updated.
+This chart was copied from [helm/charts](https://github.com/helm/charts/tree/master/stable/docker-registry) because it is no longer updated.

 This software includes the work that is distributed in the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-# ⚠️ Repo Archive Notice

-As of Nov 13, 2020, charts in this repo will no longer be updated.
-For more information, see the Helm Charts [Deprecation and Archive Notice](https://github.com/helm/charts#%EF%B8%8F-deprecation-and-archive-notice), and [Update](https://helm.sh/blog/charts-repo-deprecation/).

 # Docker Registry Helm Chart

 This directory contains a Kubernetes chart to deploy a private Docker Registry.

-## DEPRECATION NOTICE

-This chart is deprecated and no longer supported.

 ## Prerequisites Details